Fractal-Tess/Svelte-Tauri/README.md

 </div>
 </div>

-#### A simple SvelteKit-Tauri starter with a few opinionated additions.
+#### A simple Svelte-Tauri starter with a few opinionated additions.

 - UI:
   - Tailwind